aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/create-infrastructure/firehose/name-and-source.en.md

 weight: 10
 ---

+To start creating a Firehose delivery stream, you need to choose a name

 1. Navigate to the [Amazon Kinesis Data Firehose console](https://console.aws.amazon.com/firehose) and select **Create delivery stream**

 1. Choose `beam-workshop-s3` as **Delivery Stream name**